Kentucky · South

 Is Lyme disease common in Boone County?

-Boone County reports about 4 Lyme cases per 100,000 people a year (U.S. CDC), the 147th-highest of 1378 counties in the South and the 2nd-highest of Kentucky's 119 counties.
+Boone County reports about 4 Lyme cases per 100,000 people a year (U.S. CDC), in the top 21% of U.S. counties for reported Lyme disease (the 2nd-highest of Kentucky's 120 counties).
 Lyme is the dominant blacklegged-tick disease, so TickZone uses this county rate as the disease baseline behind every town's score.

 All towns in Boone County